TheGloriousGenesis/CS_Learning/Docker/README.md

   - Restart policies are: "no", always, on-failure, unless-stopped.
 Containers defaulted to "no".
 (Put no in quotes in yml)
 - `context` : defines a directory where the docker build process takes place.
 For example, `context_dir/myFolder/Dockerfile` becomes
 `myFolder/Dockerfile` in the Dockerfile when context_dir is used.
-- Can define the name of an image to use when querying using the CLI using the `-image` tag.
+- Can define the name of an image to use when querying using the CLI using the `-image` property.

 ### Running tests in a container